topal-team/elf/README.md

 Different partition scheme are available.
 All of them rely on ``torch.fx.symbolic_trace``, so if your model cannot be traced properly you will probably have to partition it yourself.
 The different partition modes are:
-- ``default``: Naive graph partition that tries to balance computation times for each part
+- ``naive``: Naive graph partition that tries to balance computation times for each part
 - ``constrained``: Same as default, but with a hard constraint on each part to have exactly 1 input tensor and 1 output tensor
 - ``metis``: Call [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) to optimize the partition.
 Needs ``gpmetis`` to be installed.
 Currently has some known issues of cycles.
 - ``dagP``: Call [dagP](https://github.com/GT-TDAlab/dagP/) to partition.
 Needs ``rMLGP`` installed.